nlyu1/nlyu1.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior pursuing a joint degree in physics and mathematics with a computer science secondary at Harvard university.
+I am a senior pursuing a degree in physics with computer science secondary at Harvard university.

 Organization
 ======